We wait, and the story of the prodigal son becomes more real.

 “God instructs the heart not through ideas but through pains and contradictions.”

-In churches, we often insulate ourselves from this ways De Caussaude, above, says God tries to teach us.
+In churches, we often insulate ourselves from this way that God tries to teach us.
 Instead of pains and contradictions, we build our churches around comforts and false certainties.
 We wrap ourselves, our services, our children in sermons, songs, liturgies, lessons.
 We find programs that assure packaged, feel-good results.
-We protect ourselves and our children from the very way God transforms us, and where Jesus leads his disciples: where our hearts break open.
+We protect ourselves and our families from the very way God transforms us, and where Jesus leads his disciples: where our hearts break open.

 CHRIST AIMED HIS MOVEMENT DOWNWARD

-Christ descends from privilege, comfort, heaven itself (see: Phillipians 2) to our messier human situation.
-Then this divine love, in the flesh, descended to the lowest parts of human society, where he faced betrayal, disappointment, misunderstanding, letting us arrest and even kill Him.
+Christ descends from privilege, comfort, heaven itself (Philippians 2) to our messy human situation.
+Then this divine love in the flesh descended even deeper to the lowest parts of human society, where he faced betrayal, disappointment, misunderstanding – letting us arrest and even kill Him.
 Then God was stuffed into the tomb itself.

-In a letter, written decades later, Jesus’ closest follower Peter imagined Jesus continuing his ministry even there—among the dead—bringing the good news of God’s love and embrace even “to the souls in prison.”
-(1 Peter 3:16)
+In a letter decades later, Jesus’ closest follower, Peter, imagined Jesus continuing his ministry even there—among the dead—bringing the good news of God’s love and embrace even “to the souls in prison” (1 Peter 3:16).

 This is the ever-downward movement of God’s love.